The Best Education Tax Benefits for Tax Year 2020

 The American Opportunity Credit

-The American Opportunity Tax Credit (AOC) is restricted to undergraduates who are enrolled for at least one academic period for at least half-time a year.
-Graduate students don't qualify—the credit is limited to the first four years of higher education—nor do students who have felony drug convictions.
-The credit is equal to the first $2,000 you spend per student plus 25% of the next $2,000 you spend, for a maximum credit of $2,500.
+The American Opportunity Tax Credit (AOTC) is restricted to undergraduates who are enrolled at least half-time for at least one academic period.
+Graduate students don't qualify, nor do students who have a felony drug conviction.
+The credit is partially refundable and equal to the first $2,000 you spend per student plus 25% of the next $2,000 you spend, for a maximum credit of $2,500.
+To be eligible for the credit, you cannot have claimed it (or the former Hope credit) for the same student for more than four years.

-The AOC begins phasing out at certain income levels, however.
-These thresholds begin at modified adjusted gross incomes (MAGIs) of $80,000 or less for single taxpayers in 2019, and at $160,000 for married taxpayers who file joint returns.
-You can claim the full credit if your MAGI is equal to or less than these income figures, but then your credit begins decreasing and you can't claim it at all if your MAGI exceeds $90,000 or $180,000 respectively.
+The AOTC begins to phase out at modified adjusted gross incomes (MAGIs) of $80,000 for single and head of household taxpayers, and at $160,000 for married taxpayers who file joint returns.
+You can claim the full credit if your MAGI is equal to or less than these income figures.
+If MAGI exceeds $90,000 or $180,000, respectively, you can’t claim the credit.

 The Lifetime Learning Credit

-The Lifetime Learning Credit is open to all students, even graduate students and those who are enrolled less than half-time, but it's not quite as generous as the AOC.
-This credit is equal to 20% of up to $10,000 in eligible education expenses, or $2,000 total.
-You can include your total education expenses—this one isn't per student—but you can't claim the same expenses for the AOC for that student in the same year.
+The Lifetime Learning Credit is open to all students, even graduate students and those who are enrolled less than half-time.
+But it's not quite as generous as the AOTC.
+This credit is equal to 20% of eligible education expenses up to $10,000, or $2,000 total.
+Unlike the AOTC, it’s not refundable.
+You can include your total education expenses—this one isn't per student—but you can't claim expenses already claimed for the AOC.

 Education-Related Tax Deductions